ChoukriSaid/PortfolioProjects/README.md

-Mini projects using Python, PowerBI, Tableau, Sql and Excel.
+Mini projects using Python, Sql, PowerBI, Tableau and Excel.